 The audit of the solution configuration may be through reviewing relevant portions of the Tester’s log.

+AMTSO encourages Testers to provide Vendors with access to the testing environment to validate configuration

 Voluntary Participants that request any logs of material testing procedures for verifications and disputes must provide human-readable (unencrypted) logs and instruct the tester how to enable logging.

+Testers shall provide product logs to the Vendors upon request.

+Testers are not required to provide product logs that include certain sensitive information including: host name, user-name, IP addresses, user-identification numbers and any PII.
+However, such information should be denoted with a statement that it has been deleted to protect confidential Tester intellectual property.

 Test Commentary

 Voluntary Participants shall have the right to attach commentary to the test regarding the test and their specific solution results in a meaningful way.